Updated: November 13, 2025

 Product Liability Insurance Requirements: Bottom Line

 Product liability insurance isn't legally mandated, but high-risk businesses shouldn't skip coverage.
-Food manufacturers, electronics companies, toy makers and private label retailers face major costs from defective products.
-Most business owners pair product liability coverage with other business insurance types for complete protection.
+Food manufacturers, electronics companies, toy makers and private label retailers pay major costs from defective products.
+Most business owners pair product liability coverage with other business insurance types for complete financial protection.

 Do You Need Product Liability: FAQ